mxaddict/www.codedmaster.com/content/2019/06/24/compiling-master-branch-of-navcoin-core/index.md

 +++
-title = "Need to compile Master Branch of NavCoin-Core?" date = 2019-06-24T00:00:00Z description = "A tutorial on how to compile the master branch of NavCoin-Core from source on Ubuntu 18.04 Linux." tags = ["NavCoin", "Cryptocurrency", "Linux", "Ubuntu", "Compile", "Development"]
+title = "Need to compile Master Branch of NavCoin-Core?" date = 2019-06-24T00:00:00Z description = "A comprehensive guide on compiling the master branch of NavCoin-Core, including steps for installing dependencies, cloning the repository, and building the wallet and daemon clients on an Ubuntu 18.04 Linux box." tags = ["NavCoin", "Cryptocurrency", "Linux", "Ubuntu", "Compile", "Development", "NavCoin-Core"]
 +++

 Need to compile [NavCoin-Core][navcoin_github] but don't know exactly how?